asanchezmanas/sampelit/content/marketing/public_pages.md

 A: Q1 2026.
 Join the [waitlist](#) for updates.

 **Q: How much will it cost?**
-A: €49/month standard.
-Early adopters get 50% off first year.
+A: €149/month standard.
+Early adopters get 50% off first year (€74.50/month).

 **Q: Can I use this with [other tool]?**
 A: Probably.
 It's a simple JavaScript snippet.
 Details on integration coming soon.